 - Phishing: Malicious organizations pose as legitimate ones and try to extract credit card information from the users.

-- Spoofing: Hackers send links of fake websites or links that inject malware into your system which captures the data you enter.
+- Spoofing: Hackers send links to fake websites or links that inject malware into your system which captures the data you enter.

 - Hacking: Some businesses allow users to store credit card information to make future purchases easier.
 This information is heavily encrypted.
 So even if the database is compromised, the actual card details are not easily available to the hackers.
 However, occasional security flaw renders your data unsafe.